the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 };
 ~~~~~~~~

 After that, we use them in the columns: `<span style={smallColumn}>`.
-There different opinions and solutions about style in React, but the pure inline CSS we used is sufficient for this tutorial.
+There are different opinions and solutions about style in React, but the pure inline CSS we used is sufficient for this tutorial.
 I don't want to be opinionated here, but I want to leave you some more options.
 You can read about them and apply them on your own:

 * [styled-components](https://github.com/styled-components/styled-components)
 * [CSS Modules](https://github.com/css-modules/css-modules) (read my short article on [how to use CSS modules in create-react-app](https://www.robinwieruch.de/create-react-app-css-modules/))